-The normal admissions round is defined as the period when parents are invited to make an on-time application for transfer to secondary school and a determination is made by the authority on the national offer date.
-Applications to transfer into Year 7 in a secondary school in September 2024 must be completed by Kingston borough residents only.
+The normal admissions round is defined as the period when parents are invited to make an on-time application for transfer to primary school and a determination is made by the authority on the national offer date.
+Applications to transfer must be completed by Kingston borough residents only.